-Total Minimum Credits for the Associate

-of Arts and Science in Liberal Arts -
+Total Minimum Credits for the Associate of Arts and Science in Liberal Arts - Humanities Specialization......62

-Humanities Specialization 62

-History I and II.
+1History I and II.
 Students must complete a full year sequence of U.S. History (HIS 121 and HIS 122), or Western Civilization (HIS 101 and HIS 102), or World Civilizations (HIS 111 and HIS 112).

-Humanities Courses I and II.
+2Humanities Courses I and II.
 For the Humanities I requirement, students must select one course from the following: CST 100 (Principles of Public Speaking); ENG 211 (Creative Writing); SPA 101 (Beginning Spanish I).
 The Humanities II class must be selected from ENG 211 (Creative Writing); CST 130 (Introduction to Theatre); CST 131 (Acting I); CST 151 (Film Appreciation I); SPA 102 (Beginning Spanish II).

-Literature Class I and II.
-Students must select 2 sophomore literature classes from the following: ENG 241 (Survey of American Literature I); ENG 242 (Survey of American Literature II); ENG 255 (Major Writers in World Literature); or ENG 274 (Women in Literature II).
+3Literature Class I and II.
+Students must select 2 sophomore literature classes from the following: ENG 241 (Survey of American Literature II); ENG 255 (Major Writers in World Literature); or ENG 274 (Women in Literature II).

+Liberal Arts -

-Liberal Arts -Social Science Specialization
+Social Science Specialization